massalabs/massa-standards/README.md

 This is MassaLabs implementation of [the ENS](https://docs.ens.domains/).

+## Multisig

+The [Multisig standard implementation](smart-contracts/assembly/contracts/multisig) defines a simple multisig contract able to store funds and release them in a weighted multisig schema (multiple declaration of an owner will increase its weight).

 ## Massa Units

 The [Massa Units standard](units.md) defines a set of common units of measurement for use on the Massa blockchain.